vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/spencer-herms/check-in-3.md

 Sometimes my descriptions come back as null but this does not happen in Postman only in my app.

 #### Deliverables for next checkin:
+- Move the ingredients out of the form field so that the form only has to worry about what to show in the drop down and what's in the input field
+- Start working on a seperate route for all flavor pairings
+ - a user selects a card, it has some sort of indicator that it's been selected
+ - selected cards are probably going to go to store
+ - on that flavor pairing route you'll do your flavor comps.
+ - write tests for this!